Jalalx/jalalx.github.io/_posts/2021-04-15-setup-reverse-proxy-server-using-nginx-aspnetcore-and-docker-part2-load-balancing.md

 *Warning: Creating multiple instances of the same app like this is not recommended for production use and is just for simplicity.
 Consider using solutions like Kubernetes in real-world scenarios for better performance, maintenance, and control over instances.*

-Now we need to configure the Nginx service to distribute incoming requests to them.
+Now we need to configure the Nginx service to distribute incoming requests across them.
 Open the `default.conf` and change it to this:
 ```nginx
 upstream backend {
     server app0:3500;